inabikarilibrary/inalib/inapedia/players/chinese/kiyara.md

 # Kiyara

-Kiyara is a Chinese player, maining Nomash.
+Kiyara is a Chinese :cn: player, maining Nomash.

 ## Achievements